1. DISTRIBUTION

 2.1.
 ACTIVITY

-The adults are acive from April to October [2].
-Larvae can be found from May to Ocotber [2] but the late larvae will cannot overwinter and will die.
+The adults are active from April to October [Vlinderstichting.nl].
+Larvae can be found from May to October [Vlinderstichting.nl] but the late larvae will cannot overwinter and will die.

 2.2.
 DEVELOPMENT

-The larva develops in a spun webby nest with an exception for the last instar that roams freely on the plant.
+The larva develops in webby nest that it spins, with an exception for the last instar that roams freely on the plant.

 I reared the species inside the house from the third instar on.
 The development took nineteen days with a short pupal stage of nine days.